Kofybrek/Snake-game-AI/README.md

 # Snake-game-AI
-Genetic algorithm that learns to play the Snake game.
+I made a genetic algorithm that learns to play the Snake game using C++ and SFML.

+Here's the video explaining how I did it: https://youtu.be/OAUZeKpLixw